-- Turn off the engine and keep the key(s) and engine shut-off cord (lanyard) with you when you perform maintenance unless otherwise specified. - The power trim and tilt switches operate even when the ignition key is off.
+- Turn off the engine and keep the key(s) and engine shut-off cord (lanyard) with you when you perform maintenance unless otherwise specified. - The power tilt switch operate even when the ignition key is off.
 Keep people away from the switches whenever working around the motor.
 When the motor is tilted, keep away from the area under it or between it and the clamp bracket.
-Be sure no one is in this area before operating the power trim and tilt mechanism. - Allow the engine to cool before handling hot parts or fluids. - Always completely reassemble the motor before operation.
+Be sure no one is in this area before operating the power tilt mechanism. - Allow the engine to cool before handling hot parts or fluids. - Always completely reassemble the motor before operation.